UW-La Crosse Tuition Information and Schedules

 For full schedules by term and academic for Tuition and Fees please see the UWL Cost to Attend Website: www.uwlax.edu/cost

-Link to Accounts Receivable site for specific tuition/fee related questions and undergraduate and graduate fee schedules.
+Link to Accounts Receivable site for specific tuition/fee related questions and deadlines.

 Board of Regents Guiding Principles